-Bottom Line: In ketosis, your breath, sweat and urine may smell like acetone.
+Summary: In ketosis, your breath, sweat, and urine may smell like acetone.
 This ketone is produced by the liver from fat and increases on a ketogenic diet.

-Leg cramps in ketosis are usually connected to dehydration and loss of minerals.
+Leg cramps in ketosis usually stem from dehydration and loss of minerals.
 This is because ketosis causes a reduction in water weight.

 Glycogen, the storage form of glucose in muscles and liver, binds water.